pyglet/pyglet/doc/programming_guide/graphics.rst

 Resource Management
 ~~~~~~~~~~~~~~~~~~~

-VertexList objects reference data that is stored on the GPU, but they do not own
+VertexLists reference data that is stored on the GPU, but they do not own
 any data themselves.
 For this reason, it's not strictly necessary to keep a
-reference to a VertexList after creation.
-If you wish to delete the data from the
+reference to a VertexList after creating it.
+If you wish to delete the data
-GPU, however, it can be done with the `VertexList.delete()` method.
+from the GPU, however, it can only be done with the `VertexList.delete()`
+method.
+Likewise, you can only update a VertexList's vertex data if you have
+kept a reference to it.
+For that reason, you should keep a reference to any
+objects that you might want to modify or delete from your scene after creation.

 .. _guide_batched-rendering: